QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 reports the update submit.
 The plugin's own replace reporting and its by-position leg id derivation are deleted.
 Backed by the replace survey (see "A replace, across the brokers").

+Pilot verified live - 2026-08-14: place, replace, cancel and fill were reported correctly by the polled connection running next to a streaming one, on real CharlesSchwab accounts.
+The diff's documented edges showed up as designed: a market order already filled on its first listing reports the submit and the fill in one batch, and the executions of one sweep arrive as one event.

+Second plugin adopted - 2026-08-15: Public.com runs on `PerOrderIdPollingService`
+(`Lean.Brokerages.Public`, draft PR #6).
+Its own service class, diff and snapshot model are deleted; the plugin keeps the get-order read and the model-to-state mapping.
+Its same-id replace stays plugin-side, so `WatchReplacement` is not wired, and a get-order 404 maps to a null state - the contract's "the broker does not know the id".
+One rollout intention changed: Public kept its change-of-average price recovery, moved into its mapping (see "The diff", pricing).

 ## Purpose

 Three brokerage plugins have already written the same thing, and a fourth one needs it and does not have it: